BPalhano/ESP32-projects/README.md

 # ESP32-projects

+## Installing ESP-IDF
-To run the project, it is need the ESP-IDF installed and builded in your machine, for installating, follow the steps:
+The ESP-IDF needs to be installed and built on your machine to run the project.
+For installation, follow these steps:

-## For Ubuntu
+### For Ubuntu

 1. update the machines
 ```